KavishkaSasindu/SpringDemo_learn_xml_configuration/README.md

     public class App {
         public static void main(String[] args) {

-            ApplicationContext context = new ClassPathXmlApplicationContext("");
+            ApplicationContext context = new ClassPathXmlApplicationContext(""); // in here it will create the objects which have configure in xml
             // when you have correctly add spring context dependency it automatically import the ApplicationContext

             Alien obj = context.getBean("alien",Alien.Class);